You and I know how to Plan. Right?

-This helps you cool off before you fly into a raging argument about why you think their latest favourite movie is trash.
+This helps you cool off before you fly into a raging argument about why you think their latest favorite movie is trash.

 The Why question is just advanced common sense but, it must be answered first.
-You know you need not severe ties over this movie.
+You know you need not severe ties over that stupid movie.
 “Your purpose is showing love, Calvin.
-Back off!”
+Focus!”

 Without establishing it clearly in your mind, you will simply end up having multiple unsuccessful meetings with your Marketing Director and losing friendships about that stupid alien movie.

-To understand ways to answer this appropriately, fill the sentence: ” I will give others complete control as long as they:____”.
-Fill the blanks based on the requirements of your projects and your value systems.
+Fill the sentence: ” I will give others complete control as long as they:____” based on the requirements of your projects and your value system.

-The answers could range from: “as long as they respect strict timelines and follow rules.”, “as long as they stick to the budget and bring in profits.”, “as long as they are loyal and truly care.”, “ensure a healthy team and work- environment.”
+The answers could range from: “as long as they respect strict timelines and follow rules.”, “as long as they bring in profits.”, “as long as they are loyal and truly care.”, “ensure a healthy team and work- environment.”

-This level of Planning which involves Purpose and Principles forms the bones to your Planning Process.
+This level of Planning which involves Purpose and Principles forms the bones of your Planning Process.

 2. Clear Outcomes

-What would your project exactly look like when it successfully appears in the World? – David Allen
+What would your project look like when it successfully appears in the World? – David Allen

-You and I would be wiser if we answered “What would my conversation with my friend exactly be like?.
+You and I would be wiser if we answered “What would that conversation with my friend feel like?.
 It would involve talking about her health, my vacation plan, her new project, my newfound interest in reading lite- poetry.”

 See?
 No need to fight over alien movies.

-Once the why, what questions are answered, the ‘how’ question must be answered.
-It basically means coming up with ideas, plans and solutions to reach the desired outcome.
+Once the why and what questions are complete, the ‘how’ question must be answered.
+It basically means coming up with ideas, plans, and solutions to reach the desired outcome.